navgurukul/chanakya/questions/algebra/algebraChoice1.md

 ### English
+For this final set of questions try to understand what information is given to you, and then try to put that information in terms of variables like x and y, in an equation like 3x+2y=100.
+Even if you don’t know maths properly, don’t worry.
+Just try to solve these questions one at a time and with focus, and you would be able to solve a few.

 Weight of one apple is 70 grams.
 And weight of one orange is 45 grams.
 You have 4000 grams of fruits.